-Safety: Mr. Jeremy Johnson - Public Utilities Director for the City, reported to Burns & McDonnell that there were no reportable injuries or lost workdays in FY 2011.
+3.3.1 Safety Mr. Enss reported to Burns & McDonnell that there were no reportable injuries or lost workdays in FY 2012.

-System Reliability: The Electric Division provides for reliability of its distribution system by configuring a majority of its distribution circuits in primary open loop arrangements, improving existing circuits, and installing adequate substation transformer capacity.
+3.3.2 System Reliability The Electric Division provides for reliability of its distribution system by configuring a majority of its distribution circuits in primary open loop arrangements, improving existing circuits, and installing adequate substation transformer capacity.
 Normal transformer and line loading are limited to provide sufficient margin to convey firm power requirements during an emergency or a switching operation, or for maintenance.

-Power Quality: The Electric Division does not have any significant power quality problems.
-The overall power factor for the Electric System decreased from approximately 98.72 percent in FY 2010 to 98.43 percent in FY 2011.
-Power transformers are equipped with load tap changers regulate bus voltages at the distribution substations.
+3.3.3 Power Quality The Electric Division does not have any significant power quality problems.
+The overall power factor for the Electric System increased from approximately 98.43 percent in FY 2011 to 99.86 percent in FY 2012.
+Power transformers are equipped with load tap changers that regulate bus voltages at the distribution substations.
 Distribution transformers are equipped with no-load taps to make voltage adjustments.
 There are capacitors and voltage regulators on the Electric System that control voltage and vars on the portion of the system furthest away from the current source and generation.
 The system operators monitor the power factor closely and turn on capacitors or adjust the generation to compensate for low power factors.

-Operations and Maintenance: The Electric Division has a SCADA system that is monitored continuously for any problems that may arise in the Electric System.
+3.3.4 Operations and Maintenance: The Electric Division has a SCADA system that is monitored continuously for any problems that may arise in the Electric System.
 The main control room has two system operator desks and a large screen where system operating information is displayed.
 System operators can monitor the Electric System operation, such as voltage levels, current flows, etc. and make necessary adjustments as problems arise.
 The systems operators have received some PJM training, but are not required to be certified as Delmarva Power is the controlling agency.

-Loading on substation transformers used for an emergency, a switching operation, or maintenance is limited to 120 percent of the rated capacity, followed by a twelve-hour cool-down period.
+Loading on substation transformers used for an emergency, a switching operation, or maintenance is limited to 120 percent of the rated capacity, followed by a twelve-hour cooldown period.
 The Electric Division has nine line crews to work on the system.
 Four crews are responsible for overhead lines, four crews are responsible for underground lines, and one crew is responsible for maintenance.
 The primary responsibilities of the eight line crews are installation of new service connections and construction of new lines.
 The Trouble crew maintains the street lights, repairs underground services and is the first responder to outages.
-Tree trimming is contracted out and is no longer performed by the Electrical Division; however, their performance is monitored by the Line Crew Superintendent.
+Tree trimming is contracted out and is no longer performed by the Electrical Division; however, performance of the contractor is monitored by the Line Crew Superintendent.